 The unimaginable happened on a Sunday afternoon May 22, 2011 when an EF-5 tornado struck Mercy Hospital Joplin (known then as St. John’s Regional Medical Center).
-The hospital sustained extensive damage and was completely evacuated.
-Patients were triaged and transported to hospitals across the region including Mercy integrated hospitals in Springfield and Northwest Arkansas.
+The hospital sustained extensive damage and was evacuated.
+Patients were triaged and transported to hospitals across the region.

 “If there is one thing that I have come to believe during this incredible week, it is that the spirit of Mercy is enduring.
-Nothing – not even an EF-5 tornado – can keep us from fulfilling our mission of service to our communities,” said Britton.
+Nothing – not even an EF-5 tornado – can keep us from fulfilling our mission of service to our communities,” Britton said.

 Support poured in, from places near and far, in our country and around the world.
 Relief and volunteer agencies, Mercy’s vendors and business partners, other health care organizations and individuals – including many Mercy co-workers from across its seven states – contributed to recovery efforts.
 Learn More.